The level of innovation that Mr. Hayden infused into the area of recruitment earned him the Outstanding Employee Award for the City of San Jose.

-Additionally, Mr. Hayden has participated as an oral board member and proctor for agencies throughout Northern California.
+Additionally, Mr. Hayden has participated as an oral board member and proctor for agencies throughout the nation.

 With a passion for diversity and recruitment, Mr. Hayden's experience and leadership roles include the following: